prerender/prerender/README.md

 #### Region support

-By default, s3HtmlCache works with US regions, if your bucket is localized in another region you can config it with an environment variable : `AWS_REGION`.
+By default, s3HtmlCache works with the US Standard region (East), if your bucket is localized in another region you can config it with an environment variable : `AWS_REGION`.

 ```
 $ export AWS_REGION=<region name>